More Romantic Stories Page

 lightly.

-At a quarter past one the mailman turned the corner
+At a quarter past one the mailman turned into the

-onto Allen Street.
-He was behind on his route, not
+corner onto Allen Street.
+He was behind on his route,

 Day and there was more mail than usual.
 He passed